Principles of Geospatial Science

 At the completion of this subject students will be able to:

 - develop reading and interpretation of a range of local, national and global maps and be familiar with key concepts such as scale, latitude and longitude, map projections, vertical and horizontal datums and coordinates

 - examine the basics of surveying, cartography, remote sensing and GIS to recognise their practical applications and limitations particularly in relation to an appreciation of accuracy and precision and the relationship between engineering design and survey measurement

-- perform an elementary GIS analysis, communicate a solution through map and written formats, and critically reflect upon the process for the purpose of professional development.
+- perform an elementary GIS analysis within a civil engineering setting, communicate a solution through a map and written format and then critically reflect upon the process to further professional development.

 - Introduction to surveying/levelling

 - Introduction to GIS, data models & data types - Pt.
 1